Early-stage knee rehabilitation

 How to improve the bend in your knee

-Regaining knee flexion
+Regaining knee bend

-Early stage knee strengthening exercises
+Early-stage knee strengthening exercises

-The quadriceps (thigh) muscle can lose muscle bulk rapidly following an injury or operation which is unfortunate as this is a very important important muscle which stabilises you knee.
-Below are some early strengthening and range of movement exercises which help to start strengthening your muscles around your knee.
+Below are some early strengthening and movement exercises which help to start strengthening your muscles around your knee.
 You can start these as soon you feel able.

-Early knee exercises
+Early knee strengthening exercises

 Early weight bearing exercises